 Mental health is a huge issue in the U.S., with many subsequent issues stemming from it — one of which is suicide.

 The Centers for Disease Control and Prevention released data about the jobs associated with the highest rates of suicide in the U.S. on Thursday, but before laying out the findings, it's worth noting that the suicide rate among the country's working-age population — people 16 to 64 — increased 34 percent between 2000 and 2016, the report states.

 Using information from 17 states that participated in the 2012 and 2015 National Violent Death Reporting System, the CDC analyzed the suicide deaths of 22,053 Americans of working age to determine these rates.
-Jobs were classified using the Standard Occupational Classifications from the U.S. Bureau of Labor Statistics, but as the data only included 17 of the 50 states, the findings could be slightly skewed.
+Jobs were classified using the Standard Occupational Classifications from the U.S. Bureau of Labor Statistics, but as the data only included 17 of the 50 states, the findings could be slightly skewed, the report notes.

 RELATED READ: To combat suicides by veterans, VA turns to an algorithm

 Per the report, men who work in construction and extraction had the highest rate of suicide in the United States.
 For women, suicide rates were greatest among those who work in arts, design, entertainment, sports and media.
 However, these are not the only occupations experiencing notably high suicide rates.